Numerical methods for solving PIDEs arising in swing option pricing under a two-factor mean-reverting model with jumps: Numerical experiments

 \section{Numerical experiments}

-In this section, we present a series of numerical experiments for the case of European call and swing options.
-The main objective is to experimentally validate the proposed numerical schemes.
-For the European call option, we investigate the convergence behaviour of the total and temporal errors, see Section \ref{sec6.3}, which gives us an indication of the convergence behaviour for swing options.
-The study for swing options will be focused on the convergence behaviour of the temporal error, see Section \ref{sec6.4}.
-The parameter sets employed in the numerical experiments are detailed in Section \ref{6.1}.
+In this section, we present a series of numerical experiments for European call options and swing options.
+A main objective is to experimentally validate the proposed numerical schemes.
+For the European call option, we investigate the convergence behaviour of the total and temporal errors, see Section \ref{sec6.2}, which gives us an indication of the convergence behaviour for swing options.
+The numerical valuation algorithm for swing options is described in Section \ref{sec6.3}.
+The subsequent study for swing options deals with the convergence behaviour of the total error, the Delta Greeks and the optimal exercise policy, see Sections \ref{sec6.4}, \ref{sec6.5} and \ref{sec6.6} respectively.

-We apply cell averaging in the definition of the initial vector $V(0)=V^0$ corresponding to the option payoff, because relying fully on its pointwise evaluation can lead to a deteriorated spatial convergence behaviour.
+In the following, we apply cell averaging in the definition of the initial vector $V(0)=V^0$ corresponding to the option payoff, because relying fully on its pointwise evaluation can lead to a deteriorated spatial convergence behaviour.
 Let

 with $x_{-1/2} = 2x_0-x_{1/2}$, $x_{m_1+1/2} = x_{m_1}$ and $y_{-1/2} = 2y_0-y_{1/2}$, $y_{m_2+1/2} = y_{m_2}$.
 Then, we define

 whenever the cell $[x_{i-1/2},x_{i+1/2}[\times[y_{j-1/2},y_{j+1/2}[$ has a non-empty intersection with the line segment $x+y=K$.